Breadline

 Grant Programs

 BREADLINE does not operate fixed grant programs with specified amounts.
-Instead, the charity provides flexible funding to established partner organizations in Moldova based on project needs and organizational relationships.
+Instead, the charity provides flexible funding to established partner organisations in Moldova based on project needs and organisational relationships.
 Examples of funded projects include:

 • Agricultural Support: Funding for polytunnels and equipment (e.g., two polytunnels for Tabita Association in 2017-2018 to support horticultural projects)